NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 * Include “IMU” in the name of the device you create.
 * Build the package for the IMU so it has the same orientation as the mechanical drawing in the datasheet.
 * Check the orientation.
 Your view of the package in Eagle is looking “down” on the board.
-* Draw your package so it is wider than it is tall.
+* Draw your package so it is wider than it is tall (rather than the other way around).
 Otherwise Eaglint will get confused.
 * Make sure the SMDs should be at least 0.85mm long.
 They will extend slightly out from under the package.
 * You should compute the SMD width based on the IMU datasheet and the 'Datasheets/IMU_Soldering\ guidance-{1,2}.pdf' documents.
 You will need to read them quite carefully.
 * Setting the width of the SMDs requires balancing several constraints.
     1. First, the datasheet suggests a range of sizes the pads on the package might be (due to manufacturing variation), and the board layout documents give some guidance for large to make the SMDs -- this is just guidance so there is some 'wiggle' room.
     2. Our board house sets the minimum space between two pieces of copper to 5mils.
 They will refuse to manufacture boards that don't meet this constraint, so your package must satisfy it.
-* Use 0.1" spacing within logically-related groups of pins for the pins on the IMU.
+* Use 0.1" spacing within logically-related groups of pins for the pins on the symbol for the IMU.
 You can have larger gaps separating groups of pins.
 * The prefix for your IMU device should be “U” (that’s the conventional prefix for ICs).
 * Label the SMDs on the IMU using either the pin numbers or the names used in the datasheet.
 Some pads same replicated names.
 Use something like “VCC1”, “VCC2”, etc. to distinguish them.
 * The symbol for the IMU should have one `VCC` pin, one `VCCIO` pin, and one `GND` pin.
 It should not have a `RES` pin.
 In the device for for the IMU, you should connect all of the VCC SMDs to the single `VCC` pin in the symbol.
 Connect the `RES` SMDs to the `GND` pin.